HeisenbugLtd/si_units/README.md

 `42000.000`

 by some properly instantiated `Text_IO` package.
+Often this is still quite unsatisfactory, especially when dealing with very large or very small values, so that representations with exponents (like `42.424242E-9`) will be used by default.
+So, what do you do?
+Wrap up your own formatting subprograms, right?
+No, of course not, not anymore!
+Instead ...

 ### Solution

-Use SI_Units!
-It provides several `Image` function generics for formatting such values.
+... **Use SI_Units!**  It provides several `Image` function generics for formatting such values.
 What it does, is that it takes the given value into consideration before converting it into a string and returning an appropriately formatted string including the prefixed physical unit.

 ### Examples